 | #3 | 220–250 | 12–15 wt% | 11–14 wt% | High-vibration, vertical shafts |

-Formulator Tip: Start NLGI #2 at 10 wt% L12HSA in ISO VG 100 mineral oil.
-Each 1 wt% change moves worked penetration approximately 8–12 units (0.1 mm), or about one-third of an NLGI grade band.
+To achieve NLGI #2 consistency, formulators typically start at around 10 wt% L12HSA in ISO VG 100 mineral oil.
+At this level, each 1 wt% adjustment changes worked penetration by approximately 8–12 units (0.1 mm), which corresponds to roughly one-third of an NLGI grade band.
+Therefore, even small formulation adjustments can significantly impact final grease consistency.

-The economic significance of hydroxyl value is direct: moving from 152 to 158 mg KOH/g typically allows a 0.5–1.0 wt% reduction in thickener loading for the same NLGI grade, reducing formulation raw material cost by approximately 4–8% per tonne of grease produced.
+The economic impact of hydroxyl value is direct and measurable.
+For example, when hydroxyl value increases from 152 to 158 mg KOH/g, formulators can typically reduce thickener loading by 0.5–1.0 wt% while maintaining the same NLGI grade.
+As a result, raw material costs decrease by approximately 4–8% per tonne of finished grease.

 An X-Bar Statistical Process Control (SPC) chart showing Hydroxyl Value over 20 batches.The Cost of Quality.
 High-precision Grease Thickener Kinetics require raw materials with tight SPC limits.
 A ±2 mg KOH/g tolerance in Hydroxyl Value eliminates the “Consistency Drift” that leads to batch rework and raw material waste